michaeljpigott/sit725-project-base/README.md

-# Practical-Five-Tri3
+# Practical-Six-Tri3

-# This is the fifth practical of SIT725.
-It focuses on the MVC model.
+# This is the sixth practical of SIT725.
+It focuses creating automated tests with the packages mocha and chai.